Pros and Cons of Bank Holding Companies: Determining Whether a Bank Holding Company Structure Makes Sense for Your Bank

 - What are the regulatory and cost considerations of forming and operating as a BHC?

-- When might it be desirable to merge a BHC (and affiliates) into a bank?
+- When might it be desirable to dissolve or create a BHC for an existing bank?